 To see a version of this video but with more explanation click here.

-Live map of the Asteroid belt
+A Map of the Asteroid Belt

-Map of Asteroids from the Armagh Observatory website
+Map of Asteroids from the Armagh Observatory website (now moved or deleted)

 How big is the earth?